ibm-cloud-docs/containers/cs_clusters.md

   * If you plan to use [{{site.data.keyword.monitoringlong_notm}} for metrics](/docs/containers?topic=containers-health#view_metrics), plan to give your cluster a name that is unique across all resource groups and regions in your account to avoid metrics naming conflicts.
   * Free clusters are created in the `default` resource group.

 5. **Standard clusters**: Plan your cluster [network setup](/docs/containers?topic=containers-plan_clusters) so that your cluster meets the needs of your workloads and environment.
-Then set up your IBM Cloud infrastructure (SoftLayer) networking to allow worker-to-master and user-to-master communication:
+Then, set up your IBM Cloud infrastructure (SoftLayer) networking to allow worker-to-master and user-to-master communication:
   * To use the private service endpoint only or the public and private service endpoints (run internet-facing workloads or extend your on-premises data center):
     1. Enable [VRF](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) in your IBM Cloud infrastructure (SoftLayer) account.
     2. [Enable your {{site.data.keyword.cloud_notm}} account to use service endpoints](/docs/services/service-endpoint?topic=service-endpoint-getting-started#getting-started).
     <p class="note">The Kubernetes master is accessible through the private service endpoint if authorized cluster users are in your {{site.data.keyword.cloud_notm}} private network or are connected to the private network through a [VPN connection](/docs/infrastructure/iaas-vpn?topic=VPN-getting-started) or [{{site.data.keyword.cloud_notm}} Direct Link](/docs/infrastructure/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link).
 However, communication with the Kubernetes master over the private service endpoint must go through the <code>166.X.X.X</code> IP address range, which is not routable from a VPN connection or through {{site.data.keyword.cloud_notm}} Direct Link.
 You can expose the private service endpoint of the master for your cluster users by using a private network load balancer (NLB).
 The private NLB exposes the private service endpoint of the master as an internal <code>10.X.X.X</code> IP address range that users can access with the VPN or {{site.data.keyword.cloud_notm}} Direct Link connection.
 If you enable only the private service endpoint, you can use the Kubernetes dashboard or temporarily enable the public service endpoint to create the private NLB.
 For more information, see [Accessing clusters through the private service endpoint](/docs/containers?topic=containers-clusters#access_on_prem).</p>

   * To use the public service endpoint only (run internet-facing workloads):
     1. Enable [VLAN spanning](/docs/infrastructure/vlans?topic=vlans-vlan-spanning#vlan-spanning) for your IBM Cloud infrastructure (SoftLayer) account so your worker nodes can communicate with each other on the private network.
 To perform this action, you need the **Network > Manage Network VLAN Spanning** [infrastructure permission](/docs/containers?topic=containers-users#infra_access), or you can request the account owner to enable it.
-To check if VLAN spanning is already enabled, use the `ibmcloud ks vlan-spanning-get --region <region>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).
+To check whether VLAN spanning is already enabled, use the `ibmcloud ks vlan-spanning-get --region <region>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).
   * To use a gateway device (extend your on-premises data center):
     1. Enable [VLAN spanning](/docs/infrastructure/vlans?topic=vlans-vlan-spanning#vlan-spanning) for your IBM Cloud infrastructure (SoftLayer) account so your worker nodes can communicate with each other on the private network.
 To perform this action, you need the **Network > Manage Network VLAN Spanning** [infrastructure permission](/docs/containers?topic=containers-users#infra_access), or you can request the account owner to enable it.
-To check if VLAN spanning is already enabled, use the `ibmcloud ks vlan-spanning-get --region <region>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).
+To check whether VLAN spanning is already enabled, use the `ibmcloud ks vlan-spanning-get --region <region>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).
     2. Configure a gateway device.
 For example, you might choose to set up a [Virtual Router Appliance](/docs/infrastructure/virtual-router-appliance?topic=virtual-router-appliance-about-the-vra) or a [Fortigate Security Appliance](/docs/services/vmwaresolutions/services?topic=vmware-solutions-fsa_considerations) to act as your firewall to allow necessary traffic and block unwanted traffic.
     3. [Open up the required private IP addresses and ports](/docs/containers?topic=containers-firewall#firewall_outbound) for each region so that the master and the worker nodes can communicate and for the {{site.data.keyword.cloud_notm}} services that you plan to use.